 About our hybrid Pavilion programme at IUCN WCC

 Because of the WCC’s change in format and reduced on-site participation, the post 2020 Partnership decided that it would design a hybrid programme for its six-days of events.
-This means that each day is divided into three main components.
+This means that each day was divided into three main components.
 The first component is the on-site programme that will address a specific question each day.
 The second and third components are the morning virtual programme for Asia-Pacific and Africa and the evening programme for the Americas respectively.

-The hybrid format of the Pavilion is essential to ensure equitable access to all those who will not be physically present in Marseille and especially to ensure that the Partners, other colleagues and friends in the Global South can meaningfully engage in the Pavilion’s conversations.
+The hybrid format of the Pavilion was essential to ensure equitable access to all those who will not be physically present in Marseille and especially to ensure that the Partners, other colleagues and friends in the Global South can meaningfully engage in the Pavilion’s conversations.

 The programme was co-created with the partners through an interactive planning process that has now formally started.

 Partners also planned to produce a coordinated statement in response to the first draft of the GBF that was published on July 12, 2021.
 The focus was on highlighting remaining gaps and identifying concrete suggestions for elevating ambition in the next GBF draft.